RadicalTeapot/CreatureFarm/README.md

 - Higher level creatures, creatures get needs for special buildings/meals
 - Let player hatch eggs and make it look like opening a loot box
 - The game is turn based, each creature can do at most one action a day (adventure(last more than one day), research, cook, ...).
 If not adventuring, they rest for one point at the end of the day.

+# TODO
+- Flip way adventure is handled to avoid the whole adventure copy mess
+    - Creature holds a ref of which adventure it's doing
+    - Timer is set on creature instead of on adventure
+- Use the same mechanic for cooking (data set on creature with ref to recipe)
+- Change new adventure UI so right panel is empty till both creature and adventure are selected (display available adventures first then rest greyed out based (availability is determined by creature skills))